a11599/pmi/README.md

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set.
+- `EAX`: Error code if `CF` set.

 Error `PMI_E_INV_IRQ` is returned if the hardware does not support RTC periodic IRQs (and hence `systimer` is not available.)

 ### `systimer_stop`

-Stops the timer.
+Stop the timer.
 The module maintains a reference count, the timer won't be stopped until the same amount of calls have been made to `systimer_stop` as to `systimer_start` previously.

 Inputs: